JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ## The Reviewing Area

-Upon logging in and clicking on the *Call for Abstracts / Reviewing Area*, all SPC Members with (now having Review permissons) will see the list of Tracks and their permissions, for each track the number of abstracts to be reviewed, in Green are those with no abstracts to review:
+Upon logging in and clicking on the *Call for Abstracts / Reviewing Area*, all SPC Members (now having Review permissons) will see the list of Tracks, for each track the number of abstracts to be reviewed, in Green are those with no more abstracts to review:

 ![](img/reviewing_area-reviewer.png)